 What causes condensation on windows?

-Why do I get so much condensation on the inside of my windows?
+Why am I getting condensation on the inside of my windows?

-In winter we're more likely to have the heating on, meaning our homes are a lot warmer than the outside temperature.
-Because of the extreme difference in temperature, condensation on windows is more likely to form.
+In winter, our homes are a lot warmer than the outside temperature, because we put the heating on.
+This temperature difference means condensation on windows is more likely to form.

 Is condensation on windows bad for health?

-Condensation is fine in small amounts, but it can become a problem if its left to build up for a while.
-The major concern is if it causes black mould to form, as those with pre-existing health conditions might start to suffer more.
-Some people will experience cold-like symptoms as a result of condensation.
+Condensation is fine in small amounts, but it can become a problem if it is left to build up for a while.
+This is because it could result in black mould.

 As long as you keep on top of condensation, there shouldn't be anything to worry about.